 After 9/11, her live conference business took a hit, as did many live events during that time when many people feared air travel.
+Fast forward to this past year of the pandemic, and you might be able to see how this could apply to you right here and now.
+But let’s get on with this story.

-Many years later, she did her first paid webinar, which drew about 80 people at $149 per person.
+Several years later, she did her first paid webinar, which drew about 80 people at $149 per person.
 And a few years after that, she was selling about 2,000 seats to 15 webinars, generating about $300,000 in revenue.
 In addition to being six percent of her top-line revenues, webinars rose to 17 percent of her profits.

 Download a FREE copy of 7 Ways to Monetize your Portal Audience, and discover how today's top publishers are generating revenue through memberships, events, clubs, sponsorships, and more.